stechstudio/laravel-vfs-adapter/readme.md

 Sometimes, when we are testing, it would be very nice to just easily swap out the various `Storage:disk()` calls with a virtual files system like `mikey179/vfsStream`.

-## Requirements
-This package has been tested against Laravel/Lumen versions 5.5.
-Check older versions of this package for older Laravel support.

 ## Installation

 ```